4n0nymou3/qr-wizard-bot/README.md

    - Sign in to your Cloudflare account
    - Go to Pages section
    - Click "Create a project"
-   - Choose "Connect to Git"
+   - Choose "Connect to Github"
    - Select your forked repository
    - Configure build settings:
      - Framework preset: `None`